-How are production employees in manufacturing and the Mechanical engineering used?
+How are production employees used in manufacturing and mechanical engineering?

-Manufacturing and mechanical engineering offer a range of employment opportunities for production employees.
-These range from simple labour as a production helper or production assistant to skilled activities with a great deal of experience, such as the design and development of machines and systems.
+Manufacturing and mechanical engineering offer a wide range of employment opportunities for production workers.
+These range from basic tasks as production helpers or assistants to highly skilled roles requiring extensive experience, such as machine design, system development, and assembly.

 Table of contents